 Although Common Good VA is only permitted to fund state-level candidates, several of its largest donations came from outside of Virginia – as well as $50,000 from Clinton Foundation official Doug Band in New York, $100,000 from Clinton loyalist Robert Johnson in Maryland, and $10,000 from Clinton mega-donor Stephen Cloobeck in Nevada.

 In the following months, Common Good VA received many major donations from other close Clinton associates, including $100,000 from Bill Clinton’s business partner Ron Burkle in California and $50,000 from Leonard Lauder in New York

-Clinton was the feature speaker at a June 26, 2015 ticketed joint fundraiser for the Common Good VA and the Democratic Party of Virginia.
+Clinton was the featured speaker at a June 26, 2015, ticketed joint fundraiser for the Common Good VA and the Democratic Party of Virginia.
 Although the speech was billed as Clinton’s first official event after her campaign launch, none of the money raised went to her own campaign.
 The Virginia Democratic Party claimed at the time that the fundraiser pulled in over $1 million.